PronPan/Tdarr-H264-HEVC-to-NVENC-with-Optional-HDR/README.md

 ## Installation
 Right click the .js file above and hit "Save link as.." or click the file name and hit the download button.
 Place the plugin in (main Tdarr directory)/server/Tdarr/plugins/local.
 Refresh your UI and it will appear under the 'local' plugins tab.

+**Make sure to add Migz-Remove-Image-formats-from-file _before_ this plugin.
+Otherwise it will attempt to remove the image formats itself, but it will go very slow.**

 ## Description

 This plugin will transcode H264 or reconvert HEVC files using NVENC with bframes, 10bit, and (optional) HDR.
 Requires a Turing NVIDIA GPU or newer.